saarikabhasi/CS50-project1/README.md

 Development of a Book Reviewing website - **'The Book Fair'**

+The Book Fair website allows its user to,
+1. register
+2. search books,
-The Book Fair website allows its user to register, search for a book, see the book details, and leave comments and rate the book on the scale of 1 to 5 .
-It also displays the Book's average rating and comments left by other readers in the Book Fair website and pulls Rating information from third-party website such as **Good Reads and Google Books**.
+3. see the book details
+4. leave comments and rate the book on the scale of 1 to 5.
+5. Book's average rating and comments left by users
+6. pulls Rating information from third-party websites **Good Reads and Google Books**.

 ### General information: